 Summing up, gasoline is king in the small engine field, ranging from fractional horsepower engines for model aeroplanes, small engines for weed-eater, lawnmowers and motorcycles, with large gasoline engines powering small boats, cars and light trucks.
-While maturity of technology is a significant factor, easy starting and stopping, high power to weight ratio and acceptable danger level in refueling gives this high energy density fuel its advantage.
-In the power range from fractional to approximately 500 horsepower we have yet to find a better power plant than the internal-combustion gasoline engine.
+While the maturity of technology is a significant factor, easy starting and stopping, high power to weight ratio and acceptable danger level of refuelling give this high energy density fuel its advantage.
+In the power range from fractional to approximately 500 horsepower, we have yet to find a better power plant than the internal-combustion gasoline engine.

 Diesel fuel does the work in our heavy transportation industry.
-Transport trucking, mobile equipment, long haul rail locomotives and on water, large pleasure craft, tow boats, ferries and freighters all rely on diesel fuel to push their pistons up and down.
-Horsepower output in the ranges from 100 to 100,000 are common.
+Transport trucking, mobile equipment, long haul rail locomotives and on water, large pleasure craft, towboats, ferries and freighters all rely on diesel fuel to push their pistons up and down.
+Horsepower output in the ranges from 100 to 100,000 is common.

-Turbines fueled by kerosene power air travel and large turbines, both steam and natural gas driven, supplies our grid electricity, truly our industrial power sources, with horsepowers often exceeding 500,000 drawn from each unit.
+Turbines fueled by kerosene power air travel.
+Large turbines, both steam and natural gas driven, supply power for our grid electricity, truly our industrial power sources, with horsepowers often exceeding 500,000 drawn from each unit.
 They are typically encased in rigid insulation and run for three or more years before they are even opened for inspections.

 Probably more than 95% of our electricity is generated by turbines of some sort with both expanding steam, indirectly heated in a power boiler or fuel gas burned directly inside, giving up latent heat inside the turbine.
-A significant fraction of the electricity produced worldwide also comes from water driving water wheels, also called turbines, in hydro dams.
-In that sense, we all need to be aware that the reason something happen when we flip a light switch is that a turbine is spinning a generator at the far end of a wire connected to our homes.
+A significant fraction of the electricity produced worldwide also is water-driven turbines, in hydro dams.
+In that sense, we all need to be aware that the reason something happens when we flip a light switch is that a turbine is spinning a generator at the far end of a wire connected to our homes.

-Again, the common theme with all heat engines is the expansion of a gas, in a container, forced to deliver that energy in a way that we humans can put to use.
+Again, the common theme with all heat engines is the expansion of a gas, in a container, forced to deliver that energy in a way that humans can put to use.
 By controlling the flow of energy to give us the power for work, our ancestors created a new world for mankind, only fully appreciable if we firmly lodge in our minds the conditions of life when Thomas Newcomen was yet a boy.
-I urge you to look back at that time, when average life expectancy was less than forty years of age.
+I urge you to check the history of his time, of the 18th century, when average life expectancy was less than forty years of age.

 The Green Heaven or… Hell?